miklevin/MikeLev.in/_posts/2023-05-30-know-the-lay-of-the-land-and-hold-your-horses.md

 very easily triggered.

 If you can feel this coming on... feel the triggering setting in, tighten the reigns!
-Don't lose control because it's much harder to fix the situation ones chaos reigns.
-You can't reason with a horse that's already bucking.
-You can't reason with a horse that's already running.
+Don't lose control because it's much harder to fix the situation once chaos is doing it's little rampaging bit.
+You can't reason with a rampaging horse.
+Give that bucking horse its distance.
+Get out of there!
+There's only one move called a Curly Howard that will work in this situation, but it will blind the horse permanently.
+Only pull a Curly Howard if you have no other choice.

+Read ***The Art of War***.
+To win without fighting is always best.
 Avoiding allowing the trigger to have such power over you is a practice called ***self control***.
 Such things are called practices because they must be practices.
 Exercises to get there include meditation, yoga, and martial arts.
 Quiet the chattering monkey brain.
 Shhhhhh.
 Shhhhhhh.
 Shh

 There is nothing inherently wrong with the horse of chaos.
 It is a beautiful, powerful, and majestic creature.
 It is a force of nature.
 It is a mighty horse